Inside The Mind Of A Drug Addict

 I’ve just seen Jesus, I tell you He’s alive, I’ve just seen Jesus, Our precious Lord alive, And I knew, He really saw me too, As if till now, I’d never lived, All that I’d done before Won’t matter anymore, I’ve just seen Jesus, And I’ll never be the same again.

 The power of drug addiction is strong and in this world it will continue to be a major problem, but drugs are no match for the presence and power of God.
 For God is able to utterly crush and destroy the power of any and all addictions.
-God is able and willing to meet you right where you are this very moment and transform your life into His reality.
+God is able and willing to meet you right where you are at this very moment and transform your life into His reality.
 And when He does, your life will never be the same again.

 Please don’t confuse rehabilitation with deliverance and receiving a new life, they are not the same.
 The goal of rehabilitation is to bring you back to your normal state of being prior to your drug addiction.
 However, when we truly surrender our lives to God we receive a “new life” that is made alive by the presence of God’s Holy Spirit.
 It is a spiritual life, a “new creation.”